Walt Whitman said ‘To have great poets, there must be great audiences’. Come and join the celebration.

 This Year’s Festival Dates are 3 – 12 July 2015.

 The box office opened for Friends on 14th May and for everyone else on 16th May.
-The phone number is 0845 4581743.
-If interested in becoming a Friend please contact Sandra our Finance Manager on the above number or email email@example.com – we will not be taking bookings for Pam Ayres (attending the Festival on 5th July) until the 14th May.
+The phone number is now 01531 636232.
+If you are interested in becoming a Friend please contact Sandra our Finance Manager on the above number or email firstname.lastname@example.org .